Hood Canal: Low oxygen levels

 In May 2006, divers searching for invasive species discovered a mat of marine bacteria covering a 4 mi stretch where all normal sea life was dead.
 The mat dissipated five months later.
 Jan Newton, oceanographer at the University of Washington, said it was important to note that Hood Canal has had very low oxygen for a long time.
 Similar mats have been found near Tacoma, Washington; San Diego, California; New York City; and New Orleans, Louisiana.
 Hypoxia and its detrimental effects on fish have been documented in Hood Canal since the 1970s.
 But hypoxia's impacts on the area's wildlife have been more significantly linked to growing urbanization along the coast.
-A recent study determined DO content, oxygen saturation, of the Sound's Main Basin to consistently stay around 5 mg/L from the 1950s up through 2005.
+A recent study determined dissolved oxygen (DO) content, or oxygen saturation, of the Sound's Main Basin to consistently stay around 5 mg/L from the 1950s up through 2005.
 DO concentration in Hood Canal, however, was identified to have dramatically decreased from 5–6 mg/L in the 1950s to less than 0.2 mg/L in the twenty-first century.
 As of 2000, the National Research Council defined hypoxia to occur at a DO level of <2 mg/L—making Hood Canal's current 0.2 mg/L composition far below life-sustaining conditions.

 Hood Canal's hypoxic state has had devastating effects on the sub-basin's biodiversity.
 Valuable commercial species such as geoduck clam and Dungeness crab may be adversely affected by hypoxic conditions.
 Critically low oxygen levels, due to increased bacterial growth, were observed in the lower portion of Hood Canal during the summer months of 2004 and 2005.
 A low dissolved oxygen content in Anna's Bay and Lynch Cove is believed to have been responsible for the corresponding decline in spot shrimp catch by Skokomish Nation fishers within the same period of time.
 In 2010, there was a massive fish kill in the southern part of Hood Canal.
 Hundreds of fish and thousands of shrimp were found washed up onto the shore.
 Jan Newton, a local oceanographer, concluded that the water contained less than 1 milliliter per liter of dissolved oxygen and that such a low level is extremely stressful, often lethal, to the marine life in Hood Canal.
 The effects of Hood Canal's hypoxic conditions are clearly seen by the public through massive fish kills, but it is important to identify other harmful impacts resulting from a lack of oxygen in the basin.
 Eelgrass beds, which are nurseries for salmon and crab, have declined more in Hood Canal than any other area of the Puget Sound.
 Bottom dwelling rockfish have also seen a decline due to a lack of eelgrass.
 Other notable cases of hypoxia and its adverse effects on biodiversity include the large-scale hypoxic zone that appears in the Gulf of Mexico each summer.